port-labs/port-docs/docs/build-your-software-catalog/set-catalog-rbac/set-catalog-rbac.md

 ### What happens if a user lacks the permissions to edit a required property of the blueprint?

-If the user has permissions to edit any property, except for a required property of the blueprint - then the user will not be able to register or update entities as a whole because they can't provide a value for the required property;
+In this case the user will not be able to register or update entities as a whole because they can't provide a value for the required property;

 ### What happens if the `ownedByTeam` setting is enabled for entity registration, but the user can't edit the `team` property?

-If the `ownedByTeam` setting is enabled for registration, and the user does not have permissions to edit the `team` property - then the user will not be able to register a new entity since they can't select a value for his team field and mark it as owned by their team.
+In this case the user will not be able to register a new entity since they can't select a value for the entity's team field and mark it as owned by their team.